dondi3go/supersynk/README.md

 * there was only one channel
 * the name of the project was not fun enough

-The idea is to make something as simple as possible with as few HTTP requests as possible.
+The idea was and is still to make something as simple as possible with as few HTTP requests as possible.

-HTTP is obviously not the most efficient approach to solve this problem but HTTP libraries are available in almost every programming language, so writing a client for *supersynk* should be easy.
+HTTP is obviously not the most efficient approach to solve this problem but HTTP libraries are available in almost every programming language, so writing a client for *supersynk* should be quite easy.
 Furthermore, HTTP tooling is strong.

 VR specific syntax has disappeared from the original idea (it has been relocated to application level), making this server now usable in other contexts.